NCI-HPCDI/cylc-workflow/cylc8-guide.md

 # Guideline on setting up Cylc8 working environment

-The purpose of this file is to configure your working environment on NCI's Gadi system for running the Clyc8 workflow
+The purpose of this file is to configure your working environment on NCI's Gadi system for running the Clyc8 workflow.
+You could start a Cylc 8 workflow on Gadi login node but you need an ARE VDI session to monitor the job progress.

 # Verify your cylc environment